shreyagupta30/Nodejs-Docker/README.md

 # Nodejs-Docker
-This respositry demonstrate how to dockerize nodejs app
+This respository demonstrate how to dockerize nodejs app